-In addition, VAT will not be reclaimed on any services/goods purchased for financial gain to the Trust, this includes Outreach service.
+A playgroup uses the hall each morning.
+The trust will only reclaim VAT on 88.23 % (\) of the heat, water, light & power costs for St Christopher's.
+In addition, VAT will not be reclaimed on any services/goods purchased for financial gain to the Trust, this includes traded services.